Help Centre

 What is the Interim Federal Health Program?

-The Interim Federal Health Program (IFHP) covers certain health care benefits for specific groups of people until they become eligible for provincial or territorial health insurance, such as:
+The Interim Federal Health Program (IFHP) provides limited and temporary health care coverage for specific groups of people until they become eligible for provincial or territorial health insurance or leave Canada, such as:

 Find out more about who is eligible for IFHP and the services available to them.